rackerlabs/otter/doc/getting_started.rst

 The Launch Configuration Contains:

-- Launch Configuration Type (Only type currently supported is "launch_server")
+- Launch Configuration Type
-- Arguments:
+- Arguments (specific to launch configuration type, below are for launch_server):

   - Server